Flexible realizations existence: NP-completeness on sparse graphs and algorithms: Introduction

+We also study the complexity of \NACex{} when parametrized by \emph{treewidth} (which we recall in \Cref{def:tree_decomposition}).
+Informally, a problem is \emph{fixed-parameter tractable} if there is a parameter $k$ (like treewidth or maximum degree) and an algorithm whose running time is at most $f(k)\cdot n^c$ for some function $f$ not depending on the input size $n$ and a constant~$c$.
+We show that \NACex{} is tractable when parametrized by treewidth.
+We also give an explicit linear time algorithm counting the NAC-colorings of graphs with bounded treewidth.

+NAC-colorings can be used also to formulate some sufficient or necessary conditions on the existence of flexible injective realizations~\cite{GLSinjective}, to study all flexible injective realizations of some small rigid graphs~\cite{GLSclassification}, or to study flexibility of frameworks consisting of triangles and parallelograms~\cite{GL2024}. \Cref{thm:NACmain} and some other results generalize also to infinite graphs~\cite{DLinfinite}.
+In some of these cases, the knowledge of all NAC-colorings of a graph is needed.
+Hence, one might want to compute all NAC-colorings besides checking the existence.

-Motivated by the above, one might want to compute all NAC-colorings besides checking the existence.
-The package \flexrilog~\cite{flexrilog} can be used, but it is rather slow.
-It exploits the following concept: let $\triangle$ be a relation on the edge set of a graph $G$ such that $e_1 \triangle e_2$ if and only if there exists a 3-cycle $C$ in $G$ such that $e_1, e_2 \in E(C)$.
-The graph $G$ is \trcon{} if $E(G)$ is the only equivalence class of the reflexive-transitive closure of $\triangle$.
-A subgraph is \trcon{} component if it is a maximal \trcon{} subgraph.
+The package \flexrilog~\cite{flexrilog} can list all NAC-colorings of a (small) graph, but it is rather slow.
+It exploits the following concept, which we use throughout the paper: let $\triangle$ be a relation on the edge set of a graph $G$ such that $e_1 \triangle e_2$ if and only if there exists a 3-cycle $C$ in $G$ such that $e_1, e_2 \in E(C)$.
+The graph $G$ is \emph{\trcon{}} if $E(G)$ is the only equivalence class of the reflexive-transitive closure of $\triangle$.
+A subgraph is a~\emph{\trcon{} component} if it is a maximal \trcon{} subgraph.
 Since every 3-cycle has to be monochromatic in all NAC-colorings, every \trcon{} component has to be monochromatic as well, which gives a naive algorithm to compute all NAC-colorings used in \flexrilog.
-In the second part of this paper, we focus on approaches that significantly improve this algorithm.
+In the second half of this paper, we focus on approaches that significantly improve this algorithm.
 Our implementation is faster than \flexrilog{} by two orders of magnitude.

-The complexity results on the existence of a NAC-coloring in sparse graphs are presented in \Cref{sec:NP} as well as showing fixed parameter tractability when parametrized by treewidth.
-In \Cref{sec:alg} we propose various approaches how to compute NAC-colorings faster than using the naive algorithm and we compare them by presenting benchmarks in \Cref{sec:benchmarks}.
+The paper is organized as follows: the complexity results on \NACex{} in sparse graphs are presented in \Cref{sec:NP}.
+We discuss fixed-parameter tractability when parametrized by treewidth in \Cref{sec:fpt}.
+In \Cref{sec:alg} we propose various approaches how to compute NAC-colorings faster than using the naive algorithm, and we compare them by presenting benchmarks in \Cref{sec:benchmarks}.